ShareXin/ShareXin/README.md

 ## Features
 * Uploads to Twitter and Mastodon and Imgur
 * Allows taking screenshots and saving them to files
-* Notifications via libnotify
+* Notifications via dbus
-* GUI works with X11 and Wayland
+* GUI works with GTK
 * Screenshotting works with X11 and Gnome/Plasma/Sway for Wayland
 * Saves screenshots to a folder in your Pictures directory